scottkillen-forks/BibleGateway-to-Obsidian/README.md

 * file: `*.md`
 3. Run the second search.
 This formats verses into h6:
 * Find: `######\s([0-9]\s|[0-9][0-9]\s|[0-9][0-9][0-9]\s)`
-* Replace: `\n\n###### v$1\n`
+* Replace: `\n\nv$1`
 * file: `*.md`
 (Some crossreferences are sometimes still included, run `\<crossref intro.*crossref\>` to delete.)

+### 4. Split each virse to it's own file.

+1. Run `bash versesplit.sh` to split the chapters in to seprate verse files.
+2. Run `bash masterfiles.sh` to create the link file for each book.
+This only works if you split the files, do not run on it's own.
+3. (Optional) Run `bash rename-folders.sh` to add book numbers to the folder for sorting.

-**There you go!** Now, just move the "Scripture" folder into your Obsidian vault.
+**There you go!** Now, just move the "ESV" folder into your Obsidian vault.
 You can use the provided `The Bible.md` file as an overview file.
+(Not setup with folder numbers)

 ## Translations
-This script downloads the [World English Bible](https://worldenglish.bible/) by default.
-If you wish to use a different translation, open the `bg2obs.sh` file in a text editor and follow the annotations in there (It is just changing one line).
+This script downloads the [ESV](hhttps://www.esv.org) by default.
+If you wish to use a different translation, open the `confg.sh` file in a text editor and follow the annotations in there (It is just changing one line).
 Make sure to honour copyright guidelines.